Downgrading Packages

 Searching the Cache

--Cs can show us what's available in the cache.
+-Cs shows us what's available in the cache.

 > aura -Cs firefox